wardbell/a2-in-memory-web-api/README.md

 - `npm install` the new package(s) (make sure they really do install!)<br>
    `npm list --depth=0`

-- `npm run typings` ... to get the current typings files

 - `npm run tsc` to confirm the project compiles w/o error (sanity check)

  -- NO TESTS YET ...
 BAD --